tiby312/broccoli-project/README.md

 ### Inner projects

-The `broccoli_demo` inner project is meant to show case the use of these algorithms.
+The `demo` inner project is meant to show case the use of these algorithms.
 The report inner project generates benches used in the [broccoli book](https://tiby312.github.io/broccoli_report).

 ### Screenshot

-Screen capture from the inner `broccoli_demo` project.
+Screen capture from the inner `demo` project.

 <img src="./assets/screenshot.gif" alt="screenshot">

 ### Name

-If you shorten "broadphase collision" to "broad colli" and say it fast, it sounds like broccoli.
+If you shorten "broad-phase collision" to "broad colli" and say it fast, it sounds like broccoli.
 Broccoli also have tree like properties and broccoli uses a tree data structure.